BwithE/bender/README.md

 ---
 ## Files
-There are pre-built binaries for 64bit aand 32bit Linux and Windows machines.
+There are pre-built binaries for 64bit and 32bit Linux and Windows machines.

 The source code is available for individual compiling.